• Recipes

 It's a 1-2-3-4 Cake

 This cake is actually a variation of the famous 1-2-3-4 Cake, so named because its recipe contains 1 cup of butter, 2 cups of sugar, 3 cups of flour, 4 eggs, plus some milk, leavening, and flavoring.
-It is a very rich cake similar to a pound cake and follows the rule of one teaspoon of baking powder to each cup of flour.
-And also like the pound cake, the recipe of the cake is also its name.

 It is super easy to make just one swap to change a vanilla 1-2-3-4 cake into a butter rum cake.
-Simple substitute water and rum for the milk.
+Simply substitute water and rum for the milk.
 Then to make this cake into the famous Bacardi Rum Cake I also added the instant pudding to create that famous texture and, of course, the pecan topping and Rum Butter Glaze.

 The results are as fabulous as the original cake that contains a boxed cake mix and the additional time of measuring and sifting the cake, flour, sugar, and baking powder is less than 5 minutes.